GoogleCloudPlatform/ai-on-gke/tutorials-and-examples/genAI-LLM/finetuning-gemma-2b-on-l4/README.md

 1. Prepare your environment with a GKE cluster in Autopilot mode.
-2. Create a finetuning container.
+2. Create a finetune container.
-3. Use GPU to finetuning the Gemma 2B model and upload the model to huggingface.
+3. Use GPU to finetune the Gemma 2B model and upload the model to huggingface.

 ## Prerequisites

 * A terminal with `kubectl` and `gcloud` installed.
 Cloud Shell works great!
 * Create a [Hugging Face](https://huggingface.co/) account, if you don't already have one.
 * Ensure your project has sufficient quota for GPUs.
 To learn more, see [About GPUs](/kubernetes-engine/docs/concepts/gpus#gpu-quota) and [Allocation quotas](/compute/resource-usage#gpu_quota).
 * To get access to the Gemma models for deployment to GKE, you must first sign the license consent agreement then generate a Hugging Face access token.
+Make sure the token has `Write` permission.

 ## Creating the GKE cluster with L4 nodepools